 TSI Western Isles works to support, develop and promote the interests and work of voluntary and community organisations in the Western Isles.
 We are one of the Third Sector Interfaces funded by the Scottish Government to provide a single point of access for support and advice for the third sector.

-Plunkett Foundation is a national charity that supports rural communities across the UK to tackle the issues they face through community business.
+Plunkett UK is a national charity that supports rural communities across the UK to tackle the issues they face through community-owned business.
 Community businesses are enterprises that are owned and run democratically by members of the community, on behalf of the community.
-From shops and pubs to farms and woodlands and everything in between, the Plunkett Foundation’s small in-house team and network of advisers across the UK provide a helping hand to support groups from their first tentative steps, and continues to be there for them, year after year, as the business develops and grows.
+From shops and pubs to farms and woodlands and everything in between, Plunkett’s small in-house team and network of advisers across the UK provide a helping hand to support groups from their first tentative steps, and continues to be there for them, year after year, as the business develops and grows.

 Fife Historic Buildings Trust is a charitable trust working with Fife Council, community groups and others to find new users and funding to secure a long-term future for historic buildings at risk.
 We have helped deliver over £40m in historic environment regeneration projects in Fife, supporting town centres, businesses, tourism and local communities.